Elizabeth Ann Fitch, Esq.

 Elizabeth's passion for probate, commitment to service, and steadfast professionalism will help to lead the Orphans' Court for Howard County forward toward excellence.

-Elizabeth, Christina, and Ajile are committed to working together on the Court, with the Register of Wills, attorneys, and the public to provide exceptional service to the residents of Howard County and their loved ones.
+Elizabeth is committed to working with the Court, with the Register of Wills, attorneys, and the public to provide exceptional service to the residents of Howard County and their loved ones.

 Please vote for us on